 We pulled out the Galaxy M31 (review) and Galaxy M30 (review) from our closet to compare them with M31s, and it shouldn’t be surprising that we were more inclined to pick the newcomer over its predecessors.

-The side-mounted fingerprint sensor means you get a clean rear panel.
+The side-mounted fingerprint sensor also means you get a clean rear panel.
 The M31s is quite thick at 9.3mm, but that should be an acceptable price to pay for the additional battery capacity.
 It’s not particularly light either.
-The Galaxy M31s weighs more than 200grams but even distribution ensures that it doesn’t feel as bulky.
+The Galaxy M31s weighs more than 200grams but even distribution ensures that it doesn’t feel bulky (at all).

 The ejectable SIM tray with a microSD card slot finds a place on the left side edge of the phone.
 We were happy to find a 3.5mm audio jack alongside USB Type C on the bottom edge.